kalisio/feathers-distributed/README.md

   })
 );
 ```
-Indeed, Feathers does not allow to register new services after the app has been setup so that application middlewares like [not found](https://docs.feathersjs.com/api/express.html#expressnotfoundoptions) or [error handler](https://docs.feathersjs.com/api/express.html#appuseexpresserrorhandleroptions) will be hit first but `feathers-distributed` dynamically adds new services during app lifecycle.
-You thus need to register middlewares whenever a new service pops up.
+Indeed, Feathers does not allow to register new services after the app has been setup so that application middlewares like [not found](https://docs.feathersjs.com/api/express.html#expressnotfoundoptions) or [error handler](https://docs.feathersjs.com/api/express.html#appuseexpresserrorhandleroptions) will be hit first.
+However, `feathers-distributed` dynamically adds new services during app lifecycle.
+As a consequence, you should not register these middlewares at app level and register them whenever a new service pops up using this option.

 ### Events